-9.1 Concrete walls constructed from the system have been assessed in accordance with BS 8110-2 : 1985, Table 4.6, which show fire-resistance values for various reinforced concrete wall thicknesses formed using the system elements.
+9.7 Concrete walls constructed from the system have been assessed in accordance with BS 8110-2 : 1985, Table 4.6, which show fire-resistance values for various reinforced concrete wall thicknesses formed using the system elements.
 Fire-resistance values achievable using the system are set out in Tables 6 and 7 of this Certificate.
-Alternatively, if reinforced concrete walls are designed in accordance with BS EN 1992-1-1 : 2004, fireresistance values for various concrete wall thicknesses set out in BS EN 1992-1-2 : 2004, Table 5.4, can be used subject to cover and design load considerations.
+Alternatively, if reinforced concrete walls are designed in accordance with BS EN 1992-1-1 : 2004, fire-resistance values for various concrete wall thicknesses set out in BS EN 1992-1-2 : 2004, Table 5.4, can be used subject to cover and design load considerations.
 For unreinforced walls acting as fire walls, the minimum thickness requirements set out in BS EN 1992-1-2 : 2004, clause 5.4.2, must be taken into account.
 This assessment does not take account of any additional protection provided by the internal and external finishes.
 The use of the formwork with the specified finishes will not reduce the fire resistance of the concrete wall.

-Table 6 Minimum concrete core thickness for walls with vertical reinforcement (BS 8110-2 : 1985 only)^[1]
+Table 6 Minimum concrete core thickness for walls with vertical reinforcement (BS 8110-2 : 1985 only)(1)

-Reinforcement and concrete specification Minimum dimensions (mm) of concrete excluding any combustible finish, for (loadbearing capacity, integrity and for a fire resis a fire resistance 0.5 h 1 h 1.5 h 3 h 4 h Walls, with less than 0.4% reinforcement made from dense aggregate 150 150 200 Walls, with 0.4% to 1% reinforcement made from dense aggregate with 25 mm cover to reinforcement 150 150 150 200 Walls, with over 1% reinforcement made from dense aggregate with 25 mm cover to reinforcement 150 150 150 150 200
+Reinforcement and concrete specification excludi ng any comb (mm) of cond oustible finish, city, integrity for a fire res istance - 0.5 h 1 h 1.5 h 3 h 4 h Walls with less than 4% reinforcement made from dense aggregate 150 150 200 Walls with 0.4% to 1% reinforcement made from dense aggregate with 25 mm cover to reinforcement 150 150 150 200 Walls with over 1% reinforcement made from dense aggregate with 25 mm cover to reinforcement 150 150 150 150 200